Top Tips for Students New to Blackboard

 Additional Software Information for Students

-A handful of features in Blackboard Learn require you to install additional software or plugins, such as Java and Flash.
+A handful of features in Blackboard Learn require you to install additional software or plugins, such as Java.

 Please review your course Syllabus or any Program Requirements concerning proctoring software that may be required.